fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image21.png)

 4. From the Activities panel, type “Copy Data” in the search box.
 Drag the Copy Data activity on to the design surface.
-This copy activity will copy data files from MDWResources to MDWDatalake.
+This copy activity will copy data files from MDWResources to SynapseDataLake.

 5. Select the Copy Data activity and enter the following details:
     <br>- **General > Name**: Copy Taxi Data Files
     <br>- **Source > Source dataset**: MDWResources_NYCTaxiData_Binary
-    <br>- **Sink > Sink dataset**: MDWDataLake_NYCTaxiData_Binary
+    <br>- **Sink > Sink dataset**: SynapseDataLake_NYCTaxiData_Binary
     <br>- **Sink > Copy Behavior**: Preserve Hierarchy

 6. Leave remaining fields with default values.